 Sounds can transport the listener to a historical environment or an emotional state of mind.
 Sounds can be universal or particular, abstract or rational, and they can carry a message in the original voice of the undersigned.

 Thinglink, the online design database, explores the marriage of sounds and objects by enabling Thinglink users to add sounds to things.
 To demonstrate the new feature we have animated seven products in the New Design category of the Designpartners07 exhibition and given them a chance to speak wise words in their creator’s voice.
 At Cable Factory the exhibits come to life with mobile technology!

 The Thinglink sound demo at Designpartners is built in collaboration with Social Objects Ltd and the Touch project in Norway experimenting with touch-based interactions.

 3) Now your thing appears on your portfolio.
 Other people can now point to it, leave comments, and recommend your thing to a friend.

 Over the past months we’ve been quietly working away on a new version of Thinglink.
-I’m happy to announce that the new version of the site is now online!
+I’m happy to announce the new version of the site: we updated nearly everything!

 1) point your Web browser to http://thinglink.org/forgot-password.html